As seen in Figure 1 Hansoft is based on a server/client setup including these components:

 We recommend you to look over the security settings and changing the administrator password before continuing.

-If you have chosen to download the complete trial there is a 5 user license included.
-If you need more users you can contact firstname.lastname@example.org to order one.
+If you have chosen to download the complete trial there is a free 2 user license included.
+If you want to buy additional seats you can contact email@example.com.

 In the License & Server Settings you can update the license by pressing “Upgrade/change license” and paste a license key there which you can obtain from Hansoft as mentioned above.